 All major government infrastructure projects will transition to implement BIM by 2023.
-As of December 2020, there are 22 government projects valued at $50 million or more using BIM, and three government projects valued at less than $50 million.
+As of October 2022, there are 42 government projects valued at $50 million or more using BIM, and 18 government projects valued at less than $50 million.

-Departmental approaches which have been developed to align with our Principles for BIM implementation can be found at the following links:
+Departmental BIM information requirements that align with our Principles for BIM implementation can be found via:

 Last updated: 23 Nov 2022